 If you have any questions about the retainer agreement, please let us know.

-6. Pay the Trust Deposit
+6. Pay the Financial Retainer (Trust Deposit)

 7. Working Together